 7.2 "Local" delivery and context delivery decisions

-Figure 8 illustrates the packet-to-context assignment process.
+Figure 8 illustrates the delivery process.
 Any received IP packet must firstly be checked against the "IP header validation" rules according to clause 5.2.2 of [IETF RFC 1812].
 The next processing step is the "local delivery decision" according to clause 5.2.3 of [IETF RFC 1812].
 This decision will lead to a separation into control path (i.e., IP packets with destination to the MG itself) and data path (or bearer path) traffic; and a further data path traffic separation into B2BIH and IPR traffic (Figure 8 shows the bearer path only).

-The "local" delivery decision is primarily based on the DA value (see previous subclause) of the received IP packet: any DA matching the local space AL is forwarded to the context delivery decision for the B2BIH path, and vice-versa for the IPR path.
+The "local" delivery decision is primarily based on the DA value (see previous subclause) of the received IP packet: any DA matching the local space AL is forwarded to the subsequent delivery decision for the B2BIH path, and vice-versa for the IPR path.